shibatch/tlfloat/CODE_OF_CONDUCT.md

 donation, the result will not be much different if other companies do not also make donations.
 As a result, OSS developers have to go around on their own to find companies that use their software and ask them for donations.
+There is no way to even know what a reasonable donation amount would be.
 This structure of the problem is the same as the tragedy of the commons.
 A license that prohibits commercial use does not solve this problem.